 Step 1: Identify your why

-Step 3: Choose the right savings allocation to reach your goal
+Step 3: Choose the right savings strategy to reach your target

 Step 4: Invest your savings (start with Questrade)